Bipolar disorder - Causes

 Many experts put bipolar disorder down to low or high levels of chemicals in the brain.

 The chemicals that control the brain are neurotransmitters.
-These include:

 It's also thought bipolar disorder is linked to genetics.
 This is because the condition seems to run in families.
 Family members of a person with the condition have an increased risk of developing it.
 But no single gene causes bipolar disorder.